You can connect WooCommerce to Katana from within Katana.

-9. Importing open Sales Orders from WooCommerce to Katana is core functionality.
+Importing open Sales orders from WooCommerce to Katana is core functionality.
 This sync cannot be switched off.

 Sync Sales Order fulfillment statuses.
-If switched ON, then when the Delivery status for a Sales Order is changed to "Delivered" in Katana, the fulfillment status in WooCommerce will change to "Completed", and vice versa.
+If switched ON, then when the Delivery status for a SO is changed to Delivered in Katana, the fulfillment status in WooCommerce will change to "Completed", and vice versa.
 Read more

 Sync stock levels from Katana to WooCommerce.
-If the stock sync from Katana to WooCommerce is switched ON, Katana will automatically sync stock levels from the selected location for each product from Katana to WooCommerce in real-time.
+If the stock sync from Katana to WooCommerce is switched ON, Katana will automatically sync stock levels from the selected location for each product from Katana to WooCommerce in real time.
 Read more

 Commitments from orders created in Katana reduce the availability of stock in WooCommerce.
-You can select whether Sales Orders created directly in Katana affect the stock levels in WooCommerce or not.
-For example, if you enter large wholesale orders manually to Katana but wish to prevent those from reducing the available stock in WooCommerce, you can opt-out from this option.
+You can select whether Sales orders created directly in Katana affect the stock levels in WooCommerce or not.
+For example, if you enter large wholesale orders manually to Katana but wish to prevent those from reducing the available stock in WooCommerce, you can opt-out of this option.
 Read more

-The import of Sales Orders, customers, products and stock levels from your WooCommerce account to Katana will start.
+The import of Sales orders, customers, products, and stock levels from your WooCommerce account to Katana will start.
 It may take a few minutes for the information to appear in Katana.
 You can close the import pop-up window and continue using Katana during the import, Katana will keep processing the information in the background.

 The integration is now active!
-All your future Sales Orders will be pulled automatically to Katana in real time.
-Sales Order statuses will keep syncing both ways if you decided to enable the functionality during the connection.
+All your future Sales orders will be pulled automatically to Katana in real time.
+SO statuses will keep syncing both ways if you decided to enable the functionality during the connection.
 Stock levels are synced from Katana to WooCommerce in real-time if you chose to enable it.